Boltzmann brain: Modern reactions to the Boltzmann brain problem

-The consensus amongst cosmologists is that some yet to be revealed error is hinted at by the surprising calculation that Boltzmann brains should vastly outnumber normal human brains.
+The consensus amongst cosmologists is that some yet-to-be-revealed error is hinted at by the surprising calculation that Boltzmann brains should vastly outnumber normal human brains.
 Sean Carroll states "We're not arguing that Boltzmann Brains exist—we're trying to avoid them."
 Carroll has stated that the hypothesis of being a Boltzmann brain results in "cognitive instability".
-Because, he argues, it would take longer than the current age of the universe for a brain to form, and yet it thinks that it observes that it exists in a younger universe, this shows that memories and reasoning processes would be untrustworthy if it were indeed a Boltzmann brain.
+Because, he argues, it would take longer than the current age of the universe for a brain to form, and yet it thinks that it observes that it exists in a younger universe, and thus this shows that memories and reasoning processes would be untrustworthy if it were indeed a Boltzmann brain.
 Seth Lloyd has stated, "They fail the Monty Python test: Stop that!
 That's too silly!"
-A New Scientist journalist summarizes that "The starting point for our understanding of the universe and its behavior is that humans, not disembodied brains, are typical observers."
+A New Scientist journalist summarizes that "The starting point for our understanding of the universe and its behavior is that humans, not disembodied brains, are typical observers".

 Some argue that brains produced via quantum fluctuation, and maybe even brains produced via nucleation in the de Sitter vacuum, do not count as observers.
 Quantum fluctuations are easier to exclude than nucleated brains, as quantum fluctuations can more easily be targeted by straightforward criteria (such as their lack of interaction with the environment at infinity).

 Carroll believes that a better understanding of the measurement problem in quantum mechanics would show that some vacuum states have no dynamical evolution and cannot support nucleated brains, nor any other type of observer.
 Some cosmologists believe that a better understanding of the degrees of freedom in the quantum vacuum of holographic string theory can solve the Boltzmann brain problem.

-Brian Greene states: "I am confident that I am not a Boltzmann brain.
-However, we want our theories to similarly concur that we are not Boltzmann brains, but so far it has proved surprisingly difficult for them to do so."
+American theoretical physicist and mathematician Brian Greene states: "I am confident that I am not a Boltzmann brain.
+However, we want our theories to similarly concur that we are not Boltzmann brains, but so far it has proved surprisingly difficult for them to do so".